AnthonyA28/Qt-PWCL-main/README.md

 ## todo:
- * Make enter work.
+ * reduce number of significant figures for score.
- * fix DPI scaling issues
+ * add a beep when overheat.